mollyclare/protobot/README.md

 Chinese translation by Cheng Yao, Yani Guo, and Xinyu Ruby Ren.

+Note that there is a "safe mode" in English, without phrases that invoke or might imply alcohol, drugs, romance/sex, or death.
+However, toilet humor is still fair game.

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 Feel free to use the content or the code, as long as: